jkells/xamarin-android-crashlytics-binding/README.md

 * **Build the project by running psake.cmd**
 * **Install the nuget package into your project**

-Either from the command line run:
-`nuget.exe install -Source <PackageDirectory> Xamarin.Android.Crashlytics.Binding`

-Or alternativly you can add the directory containing the nupkg file to your sources in Visual Studio under *Tools -> Options -> Package Manager -> Sources* and then install the package using the Visual Studio GUI
+You can add the directory containing the nupkg file to your sources in Visual Studio under *Tools -> Options -> Package Manager -> Sources* and then install the package using the Visual Studio GUI

-* **Add the crashlytics targets to your project file**

-Place the following line:

-`<Import Project="packages\Xamarin.Android.Crashlytics.Binding.1.1.1.1\support\crashlytics.targets" />`

-Immediately after this line

-`<Import Project="$(MSBuildExtensionsPath)\Xamarin\Android\Xamarin.Android.CSharp.targets" />`
+Adding the package from the command line is not recommended because the targets file won't be added to your csproj file.

 * **Add your Crashlytics API Key**